 Well just to make it confusing, Milford Sound was incorrectly named and is actually not a sound but a fiord.
 A sound is formed when a river is flooded by the sea whereas a fiord is formed by the erosion of glaciers.

-We make no promises on the weather, we’ve seen Milford Sound in pouring rain and brilliant sunshine, and either way it is absolutely stunning.
+We make no promises on the weather, we’ve seen Milford Sound in pouring rain and stunning sunshine, and either way it is absolutely brilliant.
 Just make sure when visiting Milford Sound to be prepared for all weather, it has its own microclimate so whilst the weather may be one way in Queenstown or Te Anau it can be completely different once you arrive in Milford Sound.

 Travel with us this summer for an epic discount.book now